collabora/k8s-socketcan/README.md

 ## Hardware CAN interfaces

-The SocketCAN device plugin also supports hardware CAN interfaces which is useful if you want to use (for example) [K3s](https://k3s.io) to manage your embedded system software.
+The SocketCAN device plugin also supports hardware CAN interfaces, which is useful if you want to use (for example) [K3s](https://k3s.io) to manage your embedded system software.
 It allows you to improve security by moving a SocketCAN network interface into a single container and fully isolating it from any other applications on the system.
 It's a perfect solution if you have a daemon that arbitrates all access to the CAN bus and you wish to containerize it.

 To move a hardware CAN interface into a Pod you have to modify the DaemonSet to specify the names of the interfaces you wish to make available.
 The names should be passed as a space separated list in the `SOCKETCAN_DEVICES` environment
 variable:

 ```yaml